 Common marine hinge steels are DH36, AH.36, and EH36.
 With their exceptional durability, endurance, and tensile strength, they are particularly weldable and can be shaped to fit multiple marine hinge applications.

 In certain cases, brass marine hinges or bronze marine hinges may also have a certain aesthetic appeal.
-However, these materials are not typically as strong or durable as stainless steel, and can require more maintenance.
+However, these materials typically offer lower tensile strength (around 50,000 psi compared to stainless steel’s 75,000–100,000 psi) and require more frequent maintenance to prevent corrosion.

 Protective Coatings